vespa-engine/documentation/en/faq.md

 ### Performance

 #### What is the latency of documents being ingested vs indexed and available for search?
-Vespa has a near real-time indexing core with typically sub-second latencies from ingest to indexed.
+Vespa has a near real-time indexing core with typically sub-second latencies from document ingestion to being indexed.
 This depends on the use-case, available resources and how the system is tuned.
 Some more examples and thoughts can be found in the [scaling guide](performance/sizing-search.html).